AAFC-BICoE/gflow/README.md

 A small number of data files and workflow files have been included in ``data/`` and ``workflow/`` for testing purposes.
 After setting the ```GALAXY_URL``` and ```GALAXY_API_KEY``` environment variables, execute the tests with:

-    $ py.test

-Run the tests without having installed the tool, requirements still need to be installed though:

     $ python setup.py test